A coronary artery bypass graft (CABG) is a surgical procedure used to treat coronary heart disease.

 A coronary artery bypass graft is carried out under general anaesthetic, which means you'll be unconscious during the operation.
 It usually takes between 3 and 6 hours.

-Most people will need to stay in hospital for at least 7 days after having a coronary artery bypass graft.
+Most people will need to stay in hospital for about 6 to 8 days after having a coronary artery bypass graft.

 You should have a follow-up appointment, typically about 6 to 8 weeks after your operation.